Standards & Professionalism

 Connection between standards and professionalism

 As exercise professionals and health coaches become poised to more closely align with healthcare, ACE is working to ensure the high standards for practitioners in those roles.
-The aim is to ensure that properly credentialed exercise professionals and health coaches are trusted and inspire confidence from all stakeholders with whom they might engage, including those in and around clinical care, disease prevention, and more.
+Our aim is to ensure that properly credentialed exercise professionals and health coaches are trusted and inspire confidence from all stakeholders, including those in and around clinical care, disease prevention and more.

 Help us ensure consistent professionalism

 If you are an exercise professional or health coach

 ACE encourages you to earn and maintain a certification from a program that is accredited by a trusted third-party like the National Commission for Certifying Agencies (NCCA) or the International Organization for Standardization (ISO).

 ACE encourages you to earn and maintain, if you don't already, voluntary accreditation of your certification programs by a trusted third party like the NCCA or ISO.

 If you are an employer of exercise professionals and/or health coaches